-· Do you want to focus on a single area or a big picture?
+• Do you want to focus on a single area or a big picture?
+Short- or long-term?

 Review current resources and offerings.

-Align your goals and wellness tools with the culture and mission of your organization.
+Align your goals and wellness tools with the culture of your organization.
 A few questions to ask:

-While financial literacy is an ongoing study, starting with the steps above, employers can be proactive in helping individuals become better equipped to make optimal financial decisions – leading to greater stability, productivity, and acumen in every aspect of their life.
+While a financial wellness program has historically been an underutilized and underappreciated benefit, the ever-shifting responsibility in the role of an employer warrants a renewed conversation.
+Starting with the steps above, employers can be proactive in helping individuals become better equipped to make optimal financial decisions – leading to improved stability, productivity, and business acumen in every aspect of their life.